Abdul-Sayed/angular-new-notes/notes.md

 Components - building blocks of UI.
 Composed of HTML template and TS code that consists of named imports the class needs, a class decorator and class logic.
 A component can be rendered using its selector.

 ### Class variables
 Variables are declared in the root level of the class.
 They are assigned values inside methods, such as the constructor.
+Only class variables can be used in the template.
+Method variables are too nested for the template to access.

 ### Passing data into components (parent => child communication)
 Inline way:
-Component selectors can be passed data as attributes
+Component selectors can be passed data as attributes.
+In Parent:
     <app-hello-world name="MyNAme"></app-hello-world>   // When rendering hello-world componentName
-  In class HelloWorldComponent,
+  In class HelloWorldComponent (Child),
     @Input('name') userName: string;  // username recieves its value from the selector data attribute.
 The class can then use this.username

 Create a model class (data transfer object) to serve as the template